Igalia/cog/CONTRIBUTING.md

 make the code easier to navigate.

 ### Creating and sending a patch

-*(TODO: Provide some notes on how to prepare a development environment which includes the needed dependencies.)*
-### Note
-This project requires libwpewebkit-1.0-dev, libwpe-1.0-dev, libwpebackend-fdo-1.0-dev
-and GTK4 for the build/run process

-After cloning the project from [https://github.com/Igalia/cog] do the following to build and get the project running
--cd into project
--create a build directory
--cd into this directory.
-This is where your build files will be stored.
--run cmake -DCOG_PLATFORM_X11=ON -DCOG_PLATFORM_GTK4=ON .. to generate the build files.
--Then run the make command to generate the binaries You just finished building cog.
-To run it, run COG_MODULEDIR=$PWD/modules ./cog --platform=gtk4 [https://www.igalia.com/] while in the build directory.
-If you are running Wayland, this will startup fine.

-### Building and Running Cog on Ubuntu 20.04
-It might generally be a bit of a problem getting and installing the dependencies on this version.
--In your project's root, run "sudo apt-get install libwpewebkit-1.0-dev libwpe-1.0-dev" to install libwpewebkit-1.0-dev and libwpe-1.0-dev.
--Next, cog requires a version of libwpebackend-fdo-1.0-dev >= 1.8.0
-To get this installed, checkout the repository at [vhttps://github.com/Igalia/WPEBackend-fdo].
-Switch to the wpebackend-fdo-1.10 branch(git checkout -t origin/wpebackend-fdo-1.10)
-where you can find the build directory for this version.
--cd into this directory
--run meson ..
--run ninja

 Pull requests should be also prepared to be merged onto the `master` branch, except when the changes specifically apply to a release branch (like